 a.
 Therefore the children of Israel could not stand before their enemies: Israel could not fight in God’s power and presence unless they walked in obedience to God.
 Israel was under a covenant with God that promised blessing on their obedience, and also promised curses upon their disobedience.

 ii.
-Our position before God is secure in Jesus; but our fellowship with Him is hindered by our own sin (1 John 1:6).
+Our position before God is secure in Jesus, but our fellowship with Him is hindered by our sin (1 John 1:6).
 This fellowship with God is our wellspring of power to live in the Spirit.

 b.
-They have become doomed to destruction: It is sobering to realize that a body in sin has no power before their enemies.
-It is wonderful to realize that once the sin has been dealt with, God’s power can again flow in our Christian life.
+They have become doomed to destruction: It is sobering to realize that a body in sin has no power before its enemies.
+It is wonderful to realize that once the sin has been dealt with, God’s power can again flow in our Christian lives.

 c.
-You cannot stand before your enemies until you take away the accursed thing from among you: When God deals with a particular area of sin, and when we resist His work, His mercy makes us to fail in battle.
-We are most dangerous when we think we are “winning” battles with our own self-reliance.
+You cannot stand before your enemies until you take away the accursed thing from among you: When God deals with a particular area of sin, and when we resist His work, His mercy makes us fail in battle.
+We are most dangerous when we think we are “winning” battles by our own efforts.